Runaway Traveller

 Is Holafly legit?

-Yes (I’ve tried it!) and it even has good reviews on Trustpilot.
-The company is headquartered in Dublin and the website has a cute little story about how the couple who founded it couldn’t access internet easily on vacation, and set out to make the world a better place.
+Yes (I’ve tried it!)
+And there are even good Holafly reviews on Trustpilot.
+The company is headquartered in Dublin and the website has a cute little story about the couple who founded it.
+Basically, they couldn’t access internet easily on vacation, and set out to make the world a better place.

 Holafly pricing

-So Holafly eSIMs aren’t particularly cheap, but the convenience factor and ability to access unlimited data make it worth it.
-It still might be cheaper than a local phone plan, depending on where you travel.
+So my initial Holafly eSIM review is that they aren’t particularly cheap.
+But the convenience factor and ability to access unlimited data make it totally worth it.
+And it still might be cheaper than a local phone plan, depending on where you travel.

 For example, here in New Zealand, I pay about $25 USD for my monthly phone plan with 10 GBs.
 By comparison, a 30-day eSIM for New Zealand with Holafly costs $75 USD — yikes!
 (Remember, it’s unlimited data, though.)

-Also, this isn’t the case for all locations, but some eSIMs on Holafly will let you hotspot to your computer.
+Also, Holafly eSIMs let you hotspot to your computer.
+(Usually 500MB – 1GB per day, or unlimited if you opt for the subscription.)
 So it’s better bang for your buck if you’re a digital nomad.

 Holafly customer service